Loading...

 How good are ethical loans for people with bad credit scores and little money to put down on a home?

-Ethical lending is the right thing that every bank should be doing.
-It is good for people who borrow money because it has ethical conditions, like low-interest rates and monthly payments, and more.
+Every bank should practice ethical lending.
+It is good for people who borrow money because it offers ethical conditions, such as low interest rates and monthly payments.

 If you have a low-to-no credit score and want to buy a home, ethical financing can help.
 You can get it from family or friends who had an ethical mortgage before.
-Or you could get them online at websites that list all the different types of lenders available for people with low-to-no credit scores.
+You could also get them online at websites that list all the different types of lenders available for people with low to no credit scores.

 See Related: Reasons to Start Social Impacting

-What do I need to qualify for an ethical mortgage loan from a bank or other type of lender?
+What do I need to qualify for an ethical mortgage loan from a bank or other lender?

-To qualify for ethical mortgage loans, obtain a copy of your credit score.
-To obtain a copy of your score, you would be to go to CreditKarma or where you will provide the necessary information needed to get your free copy of your credit report from each reporting agency (Equifax, Experian, and Transunion).
+To qualify for ethical mortgage loans, you must obtain a copy of your credit score.
+To do so, you must go to CreditKarma, where you will provide the necessary information to get a free copy of your credit report from each reporting agency (Equifax, Experian, and Transunion).

 Then, make sure the person who is looking over the report with you has gone through it thoroughly and highlighted all negative items on each page that we can see that we need to work on fixing before applying for a mortgage.